FAQs

 • I have a conflict (e.g., a planned family trip) with some of the official program dates.
 Is this a problem?

 It depends.
 The official dates of the program coincide with Vanderbilt’s full summer session.
 For any number of reasons, these exact dates may pose problems for students, who might want to start the program late, end it early, or take some time off in the middle.
-Shifting participation dates in the program up to a week from the official dates is often possible without causing disruption, as long as the student discusses deviations with their faculty adviser.
+Shifting participation dates in the program up to a week from the official dates is often possible without causing disruption, as long as the student discusses deviations with their faculty mentor.
 Arrangements should be made to ensure that VUSRP students and faculty advisers engage in full-time research on-campus or in another research and/or field setting in person for 10-weeks over the course of the summer (e.g, by starting the program early or ending late).

 • Does the program offer housing or other logistical provisions?